lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 An intermediate and even advanced learner may have confusion in the word order.
 These confusions are caused by missing the distinction between the main clause and subclause in a complex sentence.
 Therefore it is crucial to learn how to distinguish the main clause from the subclause and structure each of the two types.

+### No specific linguistic knowledge is needed to follow the course

-During the course the main building blocks I will operate with will be the verb and the subject.
+The main building blocks I will operate with will be the verb and the subject during the course.
 However, it’s not necessarily that a subject is a single word, e.g. a noun or a pronoun.
 A whole main clause can also be a subject inside a complex sentence.

 e.g. *Hvor miljøvenligt økologiske fødevarer er* (main clause as a subject) *afhænger blandt andet af, hvordan de bliver transporteret*. - How environmentaly friendly ogranic foods are depends particularly on how they are tranposrted.

 As for the verb, I will imply the verb as the first personal verbal form (action/activity word) in the utterance, since often the verbal phrase may consist of 2-3 verb forms as in *skulle have gjort* = should have done; or *vil indføre* = will implement.

-Other terms like inversion, inversion trigger, main and subclause, central adverbs, free adverb, post-position of a subclause and others will be gradually intrdocued in the course, so no specific linguistic knowlegde is needed to follow the course.
+Other terms like inversion, inversion trigger, main and subclause, central adverbs,  а free adverb, the post-position of a subclause and others, will be gradually introduced in the course, so no specific linguistic knowledge is needed to follow the course.

 ### My upcoming video course will have the following structure: